 Why are policies cancelling access to the most relevant evidence?

 When the thyroid patient is not permitted to optimize hormone ratios and levels within reference range, it is usually because doctors think it is too trivial and unnecessary because normo-thyroid people can have huge sine waves in their circadian rhythms of TSH and Free T4.
 They forget how precise the individual healthy thyroid economy is in fine tuning the most powerful hormone, Free T3, within individualized healthy peaks and valleys on a daily basis.

-The tools for the necessary customization of the therapy to the patient are often stolen from us by guidelines that promote and justify biochemical bigotry.
+The tools necessary for the customization of the therapy to the patient are stolen from us by guidelines that promote and justify biochemical bigotry.

 Where is the evidence of health outcomes?

 The replacement of health outcomes with biochemical normalcy is a recipe for deeper chronic illness among those who already have thyroid disease as a chronic illness.

 Such policies can make thyroid patients more vulnerable to other illnesses that won’t be acknowledged as thyroid-hormone caused illness whenever the TSH, Free T3 and Free T4 are normalized.
 When our biochemistry looks normal, our status of thyroid disability and illness will be denied when we suffer.
 Dose adjustments and pharmaceutical alternatives are often denied once we are trapped within these reference ranges.

 A system set up merely to normalize biochemistry is not set up to detect its own failure to achieve health outcomes.